Tire: Hazards

 Tire hazards may occur from failure of the tire, itself, or from loss of traction on the surface over which it is rolling.
 Structural failures of a tire can result in flat tires or more dangerous blowouts.
-Some of these failures can be cause by manufacture error and may lead to recalls, such as the widespread Firestone tire failures on Ford vehicles that lead to the Firestone and Ford tire controversy in the 1990s.
+Some of these failures can be caused by manufacture error and may lead to recalls, such as the widespread Firestone tire failures on Ford vehicles that lead to the Firestone and Ford tire controversy in the 1990s.

 Tire failure

 Tires may fail for any of a variety of reasons, including: